withastro/astro/docs/src/pages/core-concepts/component-hydration.md

 ## Hydrate Interactive Components

-Astro renders every component on the server **at build time**.
+Astro renders every component on the server **at build time**, unless [client:only](#mycomponent-clientonly-) is used.
 To hydrate components on the client **at runtime**, you may use any of the following `client:*` directives.
 A directive is a component attribute (always with a `:`) which tells Astro how your component should be rendered.

 ```astro
 ---